Table of Contents

 ): Fetch -> Result<FetchResponse, HostError>

-Sends a POST request with a text body.
+Sends a POST request with a UTF-8 text body.

 fn post(